1earning-R/Getting_Cleaning_Data_CourseProject/CodeBook.md

   * Numerical, units of Hz

 ### Identification Variables
-In addition to the 66 measurement variables, the result tidied dataset contains 3 identification variables:
+In addition to the 66 measurement variables, the result tidied data set contains 3 identification variables:

 1. **dataset**
-  * Identifies which parent dataset (training or testing) contained the observation before merging in run_analysis()
+  * Identifies which parent data set (training or testing) contained the observation before merging in run_analysis()
   * Factor w/ 2 levels "test_set", "train_set"
 2. **subject_id**
   * Identifies which volunteer performed the activity during the experiment